ccdxc/sw/nic/sdk/platform/mputrace/README.md

       },

        // description - this field can be used to label the current json
        // object based on what it does.
-This is ignored by the mputrace tool.
+This is ignored by the captrace tool.

       "description": "this enables tracing for txdma pipeline, stage 1 and mpu 1 with the specified options"